 Being a pre-owned car dealer for over 25 years has taught me a few things about the business.

-"The pre-owned business is in the buying business.
-“Mario Villarreal Gutierrez.
+"The pre-owned business is in buying."

 One thing that is absolutely certain is that in this business, the money is made on the purchase.

-Another common mistake, also with serious repercussions, is the self-limitation dealers impose on themselves in terms of displaying their cars.
+Another very common mistake, also with serious repercussions, is the self-limitation dealers impose on themselves in terms of displaying their cars.

 But then why do we see that not all dealers advertise in all possible media?
 And why do those that do advertise, often upload their products with incomplete information or even errors?